UoaWDCC/uabc-web/README.md

 #### Node.js installation

-You will first need to install `Node.js` in order to access the `pnpm` package manager.
+You will first need to install `Node.js` in order to access the `bun` package manager.

 **Volta (Recommended)**